 If a hazard situation is detected, on-site workers need to be alerted immediately and defined personal exclusion zone(s) should be communicated with the on-site miners according to their proximity to the exclusion zone.
-Thus, the monitoring system determines that the user must be alerted, through haptic and audio alerts, since the monitoring and control unit determined that those are the modal types the user can utilized safely in the dangerous environment
+Thus, the monitoring system determines that the user must be alerted, through haptic and audio alerts, since the monitoring and control unit determined that those are the modal types of the user can be utilized safely in the dangerous environment

 The monitoring and control system, navigates workers using both a trained haptic language instruction (single buzz on the right side: move right, single buzz on the left side: move left, etc.) set and audio/visual mechanism to enable the user to safely leave the hazard area